zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/server-side-test/index.md

 ****Your control file runs the test and sets up default parameters.
 The .py file is the test wrapper, and has the actual implementation of the test.
 You can create multiple control files for the same test that can take different arguments.
 As an example, power_SuspendStress test has multiple control files that serve multiple purpose, while sharing the same test logic with different configuration.****

 ****Inside the control file, the TEST_CLASS variable should be set to ${LOWERCASE_AREA}.
-The naming convention simply exists to make it easier to find other similar tests and measure the coverage in different areas of Chromium OS.****
+The naming convention simply exists to make it easier to find other similar tests and measure the coverage in different areas of ChromiumOS.****

 ****### Step 2.
 Create a barebone server side test****